 Board basis: Full Board.

-Breakfast consists of a fresh fruit platter and then a choice of eggs or pancakes with boiled cassa-va (a local potato type vegetable) and fresh seasonal fruit juice.
+Breakfast consists of a fruit platter and then a choice of eggs or pancakes with boiled cassava (a local vegetable) and fresh seasonal fruit juice!

 Lunch is a light offering, while dinner is a more substantial three-course meal.
-The menu for dinner is written on the board during the day (once the fishermen have made their catch!)
+The menu for dinner is written on the board during the day (once they have visited the fishermen!).

 Pemba Lodge welcomes children.